nhsconnect/FHIR-CDS/pages/explore/api_general_guidance.md

 ### HTTP verbs ###

-The following [HTTP verbs](http://hl7.org/fhir/STU3/valueset-http-verb.html) SHALL be supported to allow RESTful API interactions with the various FHIR resources:
+The following HTTP interactions SHALL be supported to allow RESTful API interactions with the various FHIR resources:

 - **GET**
 - **POST**
-- **PUT**
+- **READ**

-{% include tip.html content="Please see later sections for which HTTP verbs are expected to be available for specific FHIR resources." %}-->
+{% include tip.html content="Please see later sections for which HTTP verbs are expected to be available for specific FHIR resources." %}

 #### Resource ID ####